 ii.
 If you can’t afford it, or even if you can, it may make sense to seek option exercise financing from ESO Fund.
 Taking the extension only adds to your eventual cost of exercise

 iii.
-If you cannot afford to exercise, but the extension will give you enough time to come up with the funds, take it (BE CAREFUL in this case because your NSO tax basis may go up if the company gains value while you are coming up with the funds).
+If you can't afford to exercise, but the extension will give you enough time to come up with the funds, take it (BE CAREFUL in this case because your NSO tax basis may go up if the company gains value while you are coming up with the funds).

 3. Will this extension get you to the finish line?
 I.e., will the company exit before the extended expiration date?